Zzh-tju/zhengzhaohui/_pages/about.md

 ## News

++ One paper accepted by T-PAMI'24
++ One paper accepted by CVPR'24
 + I received the CCF-CV Academic Emerging Scholar Award in 2023.
-+ One paper accepted by CVPR'24
 + One paper accepted by ICCV'23
 + One paper accepted by T-PAMI'23
 + One paper accepted by CVPR'22